YuannongMao01/Improved-DenseNet-for-Brain-tumor-MRI/README.md

 ## Future Work
 Future research will focus on the implementation of advanced image augmentation techniques, integration of multi-scale network architecture, and adaptive dilation convolution rates.

+## Contributions
+This work was collaboratively conducted by Yuannong Mao and Edward Jiwook Kim from University of Waterloo.